ngs-docs/2015-oct-nonmodel/m-tophat.rst

 is 95,236 (which is the same number of reads as in the R2 file, because we only looked at the paired reads that came out of Trimmomatic).

-In total, that's 190,472 reads in your trimmed (QC) data - or about 94%.
+In total, that's 190,472 reads in your trimmed (QC) data, and 179,312 mapped -- about 94%.
 That's pretty good!

 ----